 You’re overjoyed that a company would be so proactive, right?
 Unfortunately, companies aren’t monitoring customers’ computers and then offering to help when there’s a virus.
 But the scammer is betting the threat of a virus on a computer will lead you to overlook the obvious lie.

-Usually these scammers will try to prove you have a virus by having you open an event log viewer file.
-You’ll notice several logged errors, and the scammer will explain they’re a sign that you have a virus.
+These scammers will try to prove you have a virus by having you open an event log viewer file.
+You’ll notice several logged errors, and the scammer will explain that they’re a sign you have a virus.
 To get rid of it, the scammer will ask you to navigate to a website and grant him or her remote access to your computer.

 This is the king of all red flags.
 Never give them access.
 If you do, they’ll go to town, downloading malware onto your computer.
 And after they infect your computer, they’ll add insult to injury by trying to charge you for the “service.”